cropleyb/pentai/README.txt

 ------
 Platform        Builds & Runs   Package
-OS X            Yes             Yes, except for NSScreen iOS (iPad Air)  Yes             Yes, but it's a nightmare.
+OS X            Yes             Yes, except for NSScreen iOS (iPad Air)  Yes?
+Yes?, but it's a nightmare.
-Windows         Yes             Not tried
+Windows         Yes?
+Not tried
 Linux           Not tried       Not tried
 Android         Not tried       Not tried